Lossar/TDT05_colorization/README.md

 <!--<h3><b>Colorful Image Colorization</b></h3>-->
 # TDT05 Mini Project: Image Colorization
 ## Subject
 The task deals with coloring in black and white images.
-The idea is to have self supervices machine learning models that can learn accurate values of color for black and white images and apply these to provided black and white images.
-The models should in essence predict the missing colors.
+The idea is to have self supervised machine learning models that can learn accurate values of color for black and white images, and predict the missing colors when provided images without color.

-Both a self-chosen arcitecthure and other accomplished arcitecthures from the field have been studied.
-The self-defined arcitecthure is heavily inspired by the forked repo which is related the code of a [paper](https://arxiv.org/pdf/1603.08511.pdf) on the subject of image coloring from 2016 by Richard Zhang, Phillip Isola, and Alexei A. Efros.
+Both a self-chosen arcitecthure and other accomplished architectures from the field have been studied.
+The self-defined architecture is heavily inspired by the forked repo which is related to the code of a [paper](https://arxiv.org/pdf/1603.08511.pdf) on the subject of image coloring from 2016 by Richard Zhang, Phillip Isola, and Alexei A. Efros.
 Code for the self-defined arcitecthure is present in this repository.

 ## Use of self-supervied learning
 For this task, self-supevised learning is performed by taking input images, splitting the images into three channels; Hue, Value, and saturation, and using the value as input while Hue and Saturation are the targets for the model.